|

 were ready for staging, they were prevented by the outbreak of the Second

-a giant searchlight sweeping wide from the Tower top.
-But the next night
+giant searchlight sweeping wide from the Tower top.
+But the next night the

-the blackout had been enforced and the only colour to be seen was inside
+blackout had been enforced and the only colour to be seen was inside hotels

-hotels and boarding houses where landladies had coloured their light bulbs
+and boarding houses where landladies had coloured their light bulbs with

-with dolly blue.
-Even after the war had finished there were restrictions
+dolly blue.
+Even after the war had finished there were restrictions on the

-on the use of fuel and decorative lighting, consequently the Illuminations
+use of fuel and decorative lighting, consequently the Illuminations remained

-remained prohibited.
-The austere climate of post-war Britain meant the
+prohibited.
+The austere climate of post-war Britain meant the Lights did

-Lights did not come on again until 1949 when Anna Neagle pressed the switch,
+not come on again until 1949 when Anna Neagle pressed the switch, but only

-but only after the Council were given permission by the Government to
+after the Council were given permission by the Government to burn the required

-burn the required amount of electricity.
-Since then the Illuminations
+amount of electricity.
+Since then the Illuminations have

-have been staged every year in the same format you see today.
-They are
+been staged every year in the same format you see today.
+They are always

-always switched on at the end of August or beginning of September and
+switched on at the end of August or beginning of September and currently

 extend into the Christmas period but this has never in fact been the case.